 Two months later, a jury found all five guilty of robbery and murder and sentenced them to hang.
 However, the jury – to the surprise of anyone – found leader John Heath guilty of only second-degree murder.
 The judge could do no more than sentence Heath to life in prison at the Yuma Territorial Prison [perhaps a fate worse than death].

 The honorable citizenry of Bisbee and Tombstone didn’t think justice had been done.
 So they did what any civic-minded group would do.
-They formed a lynch mob and broke into the Tombstone jail to extricated Mr. Heath.
+They formed a lynch mob and broke into the Tombstone jail to extricate Mr. Heath.

 On Toughnut Street in Tombstone, Arizona Territory, the mob threw a rope over a telegraph pole.
 Mr. Heath tied a blindfold over his own eyes.
 His last wish was for the mob not to riddle his corpse with bullets as he hung from the pole.
 Tombstone photographer, C.S.
 Fly, duly recorded the event.

 The coroner’s report was interesting.
 It read in part: “. . .
 John Heath came to his death from imphysema of the lungs — a disease common in high altitudes — which might have been caused by strangulation, self-inflicted or otherwise.”

-On schedule -March 28, 1884 – the five robbers, Red Sample, Bill Delaney, Dan Kelly, Dan Dowd, and Tex Howard, were legally hung at the Cochise County Courthouse.
+On schedule -March 28, 1884 – the five robbers, Red Sample, Bill Delaney, Dan Kelly, Dan Dowd, and Tex Howard, were legally hanged at the Cochise County Courthouse.
 They were buried in Boothill Graveyard.
 While a grave marker for John Heath is currently located in the Tombstone Boothill Graveyard, his body was returned to his family in Terrell, Texas, where he was buried at the Oakland Cemetery in an unmarked grave.